thomasfinch/GammaThingy/README.md

 # GammaThingy
 Changes screen gamma on iOS, no jailbreak required

+# Super duper deprecated
+Use the official f.lux for non-jailbroken iOS from https://justgetflux.com/sideload/ instead.

 ## Important Information
 This project is in no way associated with f.lux.